 Suspension: Suspensions may be short term or long term.
 Short-term suspension means the removal of a student from the school premises and regular classroom activities for ten (10) consecutive school days or less.
 Long term suspension means the removal of a student from the school premises and regular classroom activities for more than ten (10) consecutive school days, or for more than ten (10) school days cumulatively for multiple disciplinary offenses in any school year.

 Suspensions may also occur in-school or out-of-school.
 In-school suspension is the removal of a student from regular classroom activities, but not from the school premises, for no more than ten (10) consecutive school days, or no more than ten (10) school days cumulatively for multiple infractions during the school year.
 Long-term suspension means the removal of a student from the school premises and regular classroom activities for more than ten (10) consecutive school days, or for more than ten (10) school days cumulatively for multiple disciplinary offenses in any school year.
-The Director may, in his/her discretion, allow a student to serve a long-term suspension in school.
+The Director may, in their discretion, allow a student to serve a long-term suspension in school.

 During the course of an out-of-school suspension from school, a student may not be on school premises.
 During the course of an in-school or out-of-school suspension, a student is ineligible to participate in any school-related activities.
-The student and his/her parents are expected to meet with a school administrator prior to the student’s return to class.
+The student and their parents are expected to meet with a school administrator prior to the student’s return to class.

 Student and Parent/Guardian Rights under Massachusetts’ law, M.G.L. c.
 71 §37H¾